 Current research: What world-cultural changes underlie (1) global transformations in the criminal regulation of sex, and (2) worldwide university expansion over the 20th century?

-Ann Hironaka* -- cultural logics of war; collective identity construction; institutional theory
+Ann Hironaka, Cluster coordinator -- cultural logics of war; collective identity construction; institutional theory

 Francesca Polletta -- social movements, democracy and deliberation, discourse analysis, storytelling.